 You see this message when the URL is down – but if you know that the site is not down but still see this message, you may need to troubleshoot further.

 According to Wikipedia, QUIC is an experimental transport layer network protocol that is present in Google Chrome to make a connection between two endpoints over UDP.
 If there is a problem on the development side, there is a chance of getting this error message while opening any website in Google Chrome.
 Therefore, you can disable this experimental protocol in your browser and check whether the problem remains or not.

 Open Google Chrome and enter this in the address bar:

 By default, it should be set to Default.
 Expand the drop-down menu and select Disable.
 Now, you need to restart the browser.

 2] Disable VPN/Proxy when logging into your ISP’s account

-There are some ISPs which use a particular method to differentiate user accounts.
-For security purpose, they include a login prompt before the user can actually use the internet.
-In that case, you need to have a username and password to log into your ISP provided user account.
-If you have that, you need to login first.
+There are some ISPs that use a particular method to differentiate user accounts.
+For security purposes, they include a login prompt before the user can actually use the internet.
+In that case, you need to have a username and password to log into your ISP-provided user account.
+If you have that, you need to log in first.